Arrival of sequences in CAA Agenda

 A portable sequencer

-CAA Agenda is already getting a nice update.
+Pictalk Buddy already offers a nice update.
 Hear ye, hear ye, here are the sequences.
 Sequencers are an essential tool for individuals with neurodevelopmental disorders (NDD).
-This can be for autism spectrum disorders (ASD), Down syndrome, Angelman syndrome, and other disabilities that affect autonomy.
+This can be for autism spectrum disorders (ASD), Down syndrome, Angelman syndrome, and other disabilities that affect independence.
 The sequences show the steps to follow for brushing teeth, for example, or setting the table.
 Here is an example proposed by ARASAAC.

-Sequencers contribute to better autonomy and help perform tasks independently.
-We realized early on with Pablo, our little brother with Down syndrome, that combining sequences with his agenda is essential.
-Indeed, sequences are contextual and may depend on a place or a time of day.
+Sequencers contribute to better independence and help complete tasks alone.
+We understood very early on with Pablo, our younger brother with Down syndrome, that combining the sequences with his agenda is essential.
+Indeed, the sequences are contextual and can depend on a place or a time of day.

-CAA Agenda now integrates sequences that can be placed in events.
-In the "eating" event, one can combine it with the "washing hands" sequence and the "setting the table" sequence.
+Pictalk AAC now integrates sequences that can be placed in events.
+In the "eating" event, you can combine it with the sequence "washing hands" and the sequence "setting the table."
 Once completed, the sequence appears as validated.

 3

-It is also possible to view sequences independently of the agenda's events:
+It is also possible to view your sequences independently of the event in the agenda:

 4

-We hope that the sequences will help you in your caregiving work and that they will enhance the autonomy of the people you support.
+We hope that the sequences will help you in your caregiving work and that they will improve the independence of the individuals you support.

 So?
 What do you think about the sequences in the app?
-Share your thoughts with us on our social media or by email!
+Share your opinion with us on our social media or by email!

 If you found this article useful, feel free to share it.